Advanced syntaxes#

 but shared between all widgets, contains a few useful variables:screen

-: client screen dimensions ({width, height}
+: client screen informations ({width, height, orientation}

 )env